Beat the heat with this easy gazpacho recipe! Made with summer veggies, vinegar, and olive oil, this cool soup is rich, tangy, and refreshing.

 You can serve this gazpacho recipe two ways: in a glass or in a bowl.
 Drink it for a light lunch or appetizer, or load up your bowl with toppings to make it a meal on its own!
 I like to garnish my bowl with diced cucumber, cherry tomatoes, fresh herbs, and a drizzle of olive oil.
 Roasted chickpeas, croutons, chopped hard boiled eggs, and avocado would be delicious toppings too.

-Round out the meal with good crusty bread, socca, or avocado toast.
-For a heartier meal, serve this easy gazpacho with grilled vegetables and romesco sauce, your favorite protein, or a summer veggie frittata.
+Round out the meal with good crusty bread or socca.
+For a heartier meal, serve this easy gazpacho with grilled vegetables and romesco sauce, your favorite protein, or a veggie frittata.
 Enjoy!

 More Favorite Tomato Recipes